weixiao-lu/weixiao-lu.github.io/_pages/about.md

 ## Notes

-- [GGP conjectures for unitary groups](https://weixiao-lu.github.io/files/GGP_introduction.pdf), a talk given at MSRI on introduction to GGP conjectures for unitary group, including an ongoing joint work with Hang Xue and Paul Boisseau on Fourier-Jacobi periods.
+- [GGP conjectures for unitary groups](https://weixiao-lu.github.io/files/GGP_introduction.pdf), a talk given at MSRI on introduction to GGP conjectures for unitary group, including a joint work with Hang Xue and Paul Boisseau on Fourier-Jacobi periods.

 - [Kolyvagin Theorem](https://weixiao-lu.github.io/files/Kolyvagin_Theorem.pdf), a talk on Kolyvagin's theorem on elliptic curves.